 The Family Proceedings Advisory Service was formerly known as the Safeguarder Service.

-The Family Proceedings Advisory Service (formerly known as Safeguarder Service) was set up under the Children (Guernsey and Alderney) Law (2008) as amended, bringing together the services previously provided by the Court Welfare and Guardian ad Litem services.
+The Family Proceedings Advisory Service was set up under the Children (Guernsey and Alderney) Law (2008) as amended, bringing together the services previously provided by the Court Welfare and Guardian ad Litem services.
 A Family Court Adviser is appointed by the Family Courts (Magistrate's and Royal), the Juvenile Court (public law) and the Child Youth and Community Tribunal (CYCT) or the Convenor as an independent professional to advise and make recommendations on current applications to the Courts.
 The Family Court Adviser works for the Courts, independently of any other States Committees or agency, to safeguard and promote the interests of children and young people involved in family court proceedings and ensure that children's views are heard.
 Further information about the Guernsey Courts can be obtained from the dedicated website www.guernseyroyalcourt.gg

 When does the Family Proceedings Advisory Service become involved?